 Martina Orlandi

-I am Assistant Professor of Philosophy at Trent University Durham, Canada.
+I am a philosopher and an Assistant Professor (tenure-track) in the Applied Artificial Intelligence program at Trent University Durham, Canada.

 My research interests are broad and range across philosophy of mind and action (including philosophical implications of AI), ethics, epistemology, and moral psychology.
 I have a longstanding interest in practical irrationality, particularly self-control and self-deception.